-This slow cooker soup is the perfect solution to a fridge loaded with a lot of odds and ends of vegetables to use up.
-Since it’s flavored with wine, garlic, and Italian seasonings I’ve called it Italian Vegetable Beef Soup.
+This easy crock pot soup is the perfect solution to a fridge loaded with a lot of odds and ends of vegetables that you’d like to use up.
+It’s flavored with beef, broth, red wine, garlic, and Italian seasonings so I call it Italian vegetable beef soup.

-And it’s my favorite kind of slow cooker recipe: dump everything in a pot and leave it to cook.
-So thankful for my slow cooker.
+Plus, it’s my favorite kind of slow cooker recipe: dump everything in a pot and leave it to cook.
+I’m so thankful for my slow cooker!

-Some of the ways I’ve change this up include using different beans and vegetables.
+Some of the ways I’ve changed this recipe up include using different beans and vegetables and using venison in place of the beef.
 I’ve even used pork and chicken stock, just switching to white wine and keeping the same seasonings.

 Anyway you make it turns out great.

 Even though it makes a lot, it also freezes well, so this is a great meal prep plan: make a big pot, serve it that night, and freeze in single serving containers for lunches and quick dinners.